1970–71 Minnesota North Stars season: Playoffs

+Quarterfinals

 For the third time in four seasons, the North Stars played the Blues.
 This time, the North Stars gained the upper hand and won over the Blues after winning three in a row.

-Stanley Cup Quarterfinals

-North Stars win series 4–2
+Semifinals

 This was the first series played between the Canadiens and the North Stars.
 Their win on April 24 was the first win by a member of the expansion squad against the original teams in the playoffs.